Clients – Windimurra / MidWest Vanadium, Western Australia, Paccon Logistics Australia

 Post this part charter shipment we continued with various containerised shipments over the next 5 months.

-After many months of planning and hard work, it was sad to learn that in February of 2009, the client MidWest Vanadium went into receivership.
+After many months of planning and hard work, it was sad to learn that the client (MidWest Vanadium) went into receivership.